Years 10, 11 & 12

 Years 11 and 12

 We are committed to providing a broad curriculum at VCE to suit the abilities, interests and needs of all students.
-We offer one of the most comprehensive range of VCE subject choices in non-metropolitan Victoria, currently 37 subjects as diverse as History of Revolutions, Media, Philosophy, Music Technical Production, Chemistry and Psychology.
+We offer one of the most comprehensive range of VCE subject choices in non-metropolitan Victoria, currently 37 subjects as diverse as Philosophy, Music Technical Production, Chemistry and Psychology.

 We have achieved incredible success in VCE Agricultural and Horticultural Studies and this subject is particularly popular with our regional students.
-From 2016 students will be able to choose Cert II Agriculture via the VCE VET pathway.
+From 2016 students have been able to take Cert II Agriculture via the VCE VET pathway.

-In this study (new at Grammar in 2015) students choose their own topic of extended investigation and develop research skills that are transferable to any higher education course.
+In this study, students choose their own topic of extended investigation and develop research skills that are transferable to any higher education course.

 Four LOTE Choices

-Embracing the Round Square IDEAL of ‘International’ our LOTE offering is extremely generous with students able to choose Chinese, French, Latin and Classical Greek.
-We are one of only a handful of schools in Victoria to teach Latin and Classical Greek.
+Embracing the Round Square IDEAL of ‘International’ our LOTE offering is extremely generous with students able to choose Chinese, French, and Latin.

 Units 3 and 4